hermeznetwork/docs/docs/developers/dev-guide.md

 ### Consensus

 In Hermez zkRollup, time is divided into slots of a certain duration:
-  - Block ethereum = ~ 15s.
+  - Ethereum Block = ~ 15s.
   - Slot = 40 Ethereum Blocks ~ 10 min.

 ![](consensus-1.png)

 Hermez reaches a consensus on who will play the role of coordinator by running an auction managed by a smart contract.
 This auction is held among the existing nodes for every slot.
 The node that places the highest bid for a given slot while the auction is open will claim the role of coordinator for that slot.

-The coordinator node is allowed to forge batches during the awarded slot, which is the mechanism by which an authorized coordinator processes a batch of transactions, produces a zk-SNARK attesting to the correctness of the operation and is able to reclaim the processing fees.
+The coordinator node is allowed to forge batches during the awarded slot, which is the mechanism by which an authorized coordinator processes a batch of transactions, produces a ZK-SNARK attesting to the correctness of the operation and is able to reclaim the processing fees.

 Auction bids are placed only in [`HEZ`](../developers/glossary?id=hez).
 The auction of future slots opens up to **S1** slots in advance.
 Auction closes **S2** slots before the beginning the slot.
 Tentative **S1** and **S2** values are 1 month and 2 slots respectively.
 Additionally, these parameters can be changed by governance at any time.